 Scholars Online courses are a cooperative effort between the teachers, the students, and their parents.
 Like the proverbial three-legged stool, if one leg is broken or missing, the stool will topple over.
-Most students who attempt physics are already fairly mature, but you are still a necessary and important part of this course, and even a mature student will need your support and guidance to apply the study skills and self-discipline needed to survive the class.
+You are a necessary and important part of this course, and even a mature student will need your support and guidance to apply the study skills and self-discipline needed to survive the class.

 There are three websites for this course; however, most pages in all three sites will be organized by links in the Moodle to course homework pages, and links from the homework assignment pages to all other website pages required for a given assignment.